 3. The Need to be Prepared

 Wanting the security of feeling prepared for anything is usually the biggest and most important reason for taking the path toward self-sufficient living.
-Self-sufficient people have a strong desire to be prepared for potential catastrophes and any upcoming emergencies whether it be the weather, war, or other disasters.
+Self-sufficient people have a strong desire to be prepared for potential catastrophesand any upcoming emergencies whether it be the weather, war, or other disasters.

 Being prepared involves learning prepping skills such as creating an emergency kit, learning natural remedies, especially for common ailments, and creating an income for your family without a 9 to 5 job away from home.
+Being prepared eliminates the need to depend on the grocery store to provide enough food for your family in a crisis.
+It allows you to keep a long-term food supply.

 4. Preservation of the Environment